Why a Homebuyer Report might be the best survey for your prospective home

 - The recommended reinstatement cost for insurance purposes (the anticipated costs of re-constructing a building in the event of damage by an insured risk such as fire).
 This is not the same as the market value of the property.

-This Level 2 ISVA Homesurvey was undertaken for a client who was concerned about both the flat itself, as well as the building as a whole.
+This Level 2 ISVA Homesurvey was undertaken for a client in Kent who was concerned about both the flat itself, as well as the building as a whole.

 First Floor Conversion Flat in a Period Building, Kent